Nepiki/Guides/Soul-Blazer-(SNES).md

 [Cherub (10)](https://retroachievements.org/achievement/31335)
 _Reach EXP level 30 by driving the forces of Deathtoll from this world._
 </pre></big>

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/214199.png">

 <big><pre>
 [Seraph (10)](https://retroachievements.org/achievement/31336)
 _Reach EXP level 40 and rebuke the forces of evil._
 </pre></big>

+You will get the first ~23 levels by just playing the game and clearing every monster lair.
+The last 17 levels need to be grinded for in the World of Evil.
+The easiest way to do this is to get access to the Soul Blade and Armor, the Phoenix magic, and the Magic Bell.
+When you have all four, head to the portal connecting the second area and the Dazzling Space.
+Keep leaving and re-entering this portal and defeat three enemies on the Dazzling Space side by just quickly slashing your sword.
+Keep doing this until 10 million experience has been reached.

 ## Step 3: No-damage Achievements | **Total points: 999**